Secure, accurate and tax-compliant e-invoices without any extra work - all with Banqup.

 These changes will not only benefit governments, but also business itself.
 A common invoice format will reduce costs.
 This means no more manual input of invoice data and no more documents that appear in automated accounting systems.

-A few years ago, the requirement to submit a sales invoice through the Registers Center "E.Invoice" was adopted as part of a public procurement procedure.
-This was the implementation of the EU directive that all public authorities must accept genuine e-invoices from businesses.
+A few years ago, the requirement to submit a sales invoice through the E-Centre of Registers was adopted as part of a public procurement procedure.
+Invoice" platform (replaced by the new SABIS system from 1 July 2024).
+In this way, the LR implemented the EU directive that all public authorities must accept genuine e-invoices from businesses.
 Lithuanian public sector companies have thus become part of the Peppol network.

 An increasing number of countries, including Poland and Latvia, are making the exchange of e-invoices mandatory between businesses and within a country.
 We can probably expect similar requirements in Lithuania in the near future.